cormullion/Karnak.jl/docs/src/examples.md

 ### Finding the general registry

 On my computer, the registry is in its default location.
-You might need to modify the first line if yours is is another location:
+You might need to modify these lines if yours is is another location:

 ```julia
 path_to_general = expanduser("~/.julia/registries/General")